People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Start by spring cleaning your tablet and removing the apps and files you don’t use.
 You’ll be surprised how much space they take up.

-If you own an Android tablet such as the Google Nexus 9 or the Tesco Hudl 2 then it may have a slot for a memory card.
+Your Android tablet may have a slot for a memory card.
 The advantage of using a card is that you can keep it in your tablet and use to store content and apps.

 Memory cards are incredibly cheap nowadays - a 16GB card is around £6 and a 32GB card can cost as little as £10.
 Different tablets support different sizes of memory card, so check out the manufacturer’s website before you buy.